 “I really, really believe that I have an opportunity to help my organization to grow and to be really successful in the future,” she said.

+Wendy’s classroom experience gave her the confidence to communicate effectively to every level of her organization.
 She also sees a difference in how she deals with not only staff, but also in how she interacts with board members.
 She said the ability to be convincing and speak properly with regards to governance and how a board of directors can function optimally is something she previously wasn’t as skilled in.

 “I can work with my board of directors to do a better job with strategic planning to move our organization into the future,” she said.